 Classes are held online.
-Students will need access to a computer or quality tablet (iPad, etc.) and reliable internet connection during the scheduled class times; a laptop or regular computer works best.
-A microphone and camera also required.
+Students will need access to a computer or laptop and reliable internet connection during the scheduled class times; a laptop or regular computer works best.
+A microphone and camera are also required.
 Students will be provided with instructions and login information for Microsoft Teams (online classroom) a few days before classes begin.